jparkington/Project-Gambit/README.md

 ## Introduction

 In the world of chess, a game steeped in strategy and intellect, the rise of technology has opened new avenues for learning and competition.
-Inspired by this technological revolution, Project Scotch, a passion project from our CS5001 class at the Roux Institute, was born.
+Inspired by this technological revolution, [**Project Scotch**](https://github.com/jparkington/Project-Scotch), a passion project from our CS5001 class at the Roux Institute, was born.
 It offers users the ability to compare their games to a database of Grandmaster-level games, thereby learning stronger continuities and improving their gameplay.
 However, as with any technology, there is always room for improvement and optimization.

 ## New Direction